jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-07-06-kafka-development-with-docker-part-9/index.md

 authors:
   - JaehyeonKim
 images: []
-description: ...
+description: To improve security, we can extend TLS (SSL or TLS/SSL) encryption either by enforcing two-way verification where a client certificate is verified by Kafka brokers or choosing a separate authentication mechanism, which is typically SASL.
+In this post, we will discuss how to implement SSL authentication with Java and Python client examples while SASL authentication is covered in the next post.
 ---

-In the previous post, we discussed how to configure SSL encryption with Java and Python client examples.
+In the previous post, we discussed how to configure TLS (SSL or TLS/SSL) encryption with Java and Python client examples.
 SSL encryption is a one-way verification process where a server certificate is verified by a client via [SSL Handshake](https://en.wikipedia.org/wiki/Transport_Layer_Security#TLS_handshake).
+To improve security, we can add client authentication either by enforcing two-way verification where a client certificate is verified by Kafka brokers or choosing a separate authentication mechanism, which is typically [Simple Authentication and Security Layer (SASL)](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer).
+In this post, we will discuss how to implement SSL authentication with Java and Python client examples while SASL authentication is covered in the next post.

 * [Part 1 Cluster Setup](/blog/2023-05-04-kafka-development-with-docker-part-1)
 * [Part 2 Management App](/blog/2023-05-18-kafka-development-with-docker-part-2)